nolanlawson/dotjs-2016/readme.md

 that acts as a background proxy between your web site and the server.
 If you've ever worked with Nginx or Apache reverse proxies, just imagine you have that, but on the client.

+--
+* Intercept fetch events, respond with cache (offline)

+???

 So you can intercept any request – for images, HTML, CSS, JavaScript, anything – and respond with a cached asset, a network asset, or whatever you want.
+This allows for very flexible offline scenarios.

+--
+* Intercept push events (push)

+???

 You can also register for push events, which allows you to do push notifications or even to push data from the server to a client-side database.

+--
+* Intercept sync/periodic events (background sync)

+???

-There is also an emerging spec called Background Sync, which allows you to wake up the Service Worker when the user comes online, so that you can sync data from the client to the server.
-There is also a "periodic sync" spec that would allow you to wake up the Service Worker at regular intervals, such as every 30 minutes, or once per day, etc.
+There is also an emerging spec called Background Sync, which allows you to wake up the Service Worker when the user comes online, or on periodic intervals, so that you can send data from the client to the server.

 ---

-# This is not a copy-pasta job
+# This is not a copy-paste job

 ???

 Now, it's important to note that this isn't just a copy-paste of what native platforms can do.
 On Android or iOS, apps can register background services that stay awake whenever your device is on, and can do whatever they want, draining your battery in the background.
-You wouldn't want every web site you visit to have those same powers.
+This is an enormous power, you wouldn't want every web site you visit to do that.

-In fact, even these slides have a service worker!
-This is the kind of thing every web site can happily add without worrying about becoming a tragedy of the commons situation.

 --
 * Only HTTPS

+???

+You see, Service Worker is designed very intelligently to avoid these kinds of problems.

+First off, it's only available on HTTPS, so only trusted sites can use it, and you won't get MiTM'd.

+--
 * Fire-and-forget

+???

+Second, it's designed in a "fire and forget" model.
+The browser is free to terminate and restart a Service Worker whenever it wants to.
+You're not supposed to use it for long-running background processes.
+You're supposed to respond to fetch, push, and sync events and respond in a timely manner.

+--
 * Notifications require permission

 ???

-You see, Service Worker is designed very intelligently to avoid these kinds of problems.
-First off, it's only available on HTTPS, so you won't get MiTM attacked.
-Second, it's designed in a sort of "fire and forget" way.
-The browser is free to kill off a Service Worker whenever it wants to.
-Unlike a web worker, you're not supposed to have long-running processes in there; if you do, then they might get unceremoniously terminated.
-You're suposed to respond to fetch, push, and sync events and respond in a timely manner.
+Also, if you want to send notifications, the user has to explicitly grant permission, and can revoke it at any time.

-So like with Flash and Silverlight vs HTML5, this isn't a case where we just copied what the proprietary platforms were doing and called that a standard.
-The web took a look at the context around it, and borrowed the best bits while avoiding potential abuse.
+So as with Flash and Silverlight vs HTML5, this isn't a case where the web just copied what the proprietary platforms were doing and called that a standard.
+The web looked at the context around it, and borrowed the best bits while avoiding potential abuse.

 ---